Padang Roco Inscription

 The Padang Roco Inscription, in Indonesian Prasasti Padang Roco, is an inscription dated 1286 CE, discovered near the source of Batanghari river, Padangroco temple complex, Nagari Siguntur, Sitiung, Dharmasraya Regency, West Sumatra, Indonesia.

 Etymology

-The inscription was named after the location it was discovered; Padang Roco, which is local Minangkabau language, translated to "field of statues".
-Padang means "field", while roco is equate to arca or murti, the image of Hindu-Buddhist deities.
+The inscription was named after the location where it was discovered; Padang Roco, which is the local Minangkabau language, translated to "field of statues".
+Padang means "field", while roco is equated to arca or murti, the image of Hindu-Buddhist deities.